 The parishoners of St Giles petitioned the Commissioners appointed in 1711 to build new churches in the London suburbs, for a grant to rebuild the church.
 After initially being refused because St Giles was not a new foundation, the parish was eventually allocated £8,000 and a new church was built in 1730-34, designed by the architect Henry Flitcroft in the palladian style (Flitcroft went on to design Woburn Abbey, the seat of the Dukes of Bedford, one of the principal landowners in this part of London).
 At the same time the elegant Vestry House was built, for meetings of the Vestry, the council of laypeople and clergy who managed parish affairs.
 The new church was consecrated Edmund Gibson, Bishop of London, on Christmas Day 1733.

-St Giles escaped severe damage in the bombing in the Second World War, which merely removed most of the Victorian glass.
-The church underwent a major restoration in 1952-3 described by John Betjeman as ‘One of the most successful post-war church restorations,’ (‘The Spectator, 9th March 1956).
+The St Giles area suffered substantial bomb damage during the Blitz, but the church itself escaped severe damage, which merely removed most of the Victorian stained glass and caused some damage to the roof.
+In the aftermath of the war, the church underwent a major restoration in 1952-3 described by John Betjeman as ‘One of the most successful post-war church restorations,’ (‘The Spectator, 9th March 1956).

-Since the 1950s the area has changed enormously, with the loss of small shops and houses in St Giles’ High Street and the construction of the massive St Giles Court and Centre Point.
-The resident population is now about 4,600, and the church and churchyard have become an oasis of calm and contemplation in the midst of a vibrant commercial and cultural district.
+Since the 1950s the area has undergone enormous and sustained redevelopment, with the loss of small shops and houses in St Giles’ High Street and the construction of the massive St Giles Court, Centrepoint tower and Central St Giles developments.
+The parish also experienced a dramatic change of use, becoming primarily a business and leisure destination, instead of a residential community.